Are there set timescales for applying to placements?

 What is the difference between a placement and an internship?

 Some organisations use the terms interchangeably.
 Generally, internships tend to be more structured and usually paid, often taking place during the summer or a year off.
 Placements tend to be voluntary, and fit around term-time study.
+Review the placement/internship role details thoroughly before applying.
+Don't focus too much on the title, but make sure you understand the expectations.

 What academic year do I have to be in to apply for placements?